-6.4 Registration of the Ontology Agent with the DF
+3.4 Registration of the Ontology Agent with the DF

-In order for an agent to advertise its willingness to provide a set of ontology services to an agent domain, it must register with a DF (as described in [1]).
+In order for an agent to advertise its willingness to provide a set of ontology services to an agent domain, it must register with a DF (as described in [FIPA00023]).
 Of course, the DF is not responsible for ensuring the validity of the provided service.

-As part of this registration process a number of constant values are introduced which universally identify the ontology services:
+As part of this registration process a number of constant values are introduced which universally identify the ontology services.
+The service-description object registered with the DF must include the following parameters: